Legal Studies (LEGL)

 Examines the nature and sources of law, the U.S. legal system with emphasis on court jurisdiction, procedure, constitutional law, torts, criminal law, and contracts in general and as they relate to business.
-Students who have successfully completed BULA 225 will not receive additional credit for LEGL 225.
+Core: The United States as a Nation.

 LEGL 226 BUSINESS LAW (3)

 Law of agency, partnership, corporations, real and personal property, estates, bankruptcy, commercial paper and secured transactions.
 Not open to students who successfully completed BULA 226.
 Prerequisite: BULA 225 or LEGL 225.